pravn27/ds-algo-coding-challenge/namaste-dsa/easy/05/requirement&approach.md

 ## 1. Problem statement

-- Write a function to find Smallest / Min element number in an Array
+- Write a function to find Second Largest element number in an Array

 ## 2. Features / Use cases